graphile/crystal/postgraphile/website/postgraphile/node-id.md

 ```

 Like the `postgraphile/presets/relay` preset, the `postgraphile/presets/amber`
-preset also uses the field name `id` for the unique identifier and renames `id`
+preset also uses the field name `id` for the unique identifier with the
-columns in database tables to `rowId` via the NodePlugin and PgAttributesPlugin
+`NodePlugin` and renames `id` columns in database tables to `rowId` with the
-respectively.
-If you're using the amber preset and want to revert to using
+PgAttributesPlugin respectively.
+If you're using the amber preset and want to
-`nodeId` for the unique identifier and `id` for any `id` columns in your database,
+revert to using `nodeId` for the unique identifier and `id` for any `id` columns
-you can add something like the following plugin:
+in your database, you can add something like the following plugin:

 ```ts
 const RevertToNodeIdPlugin: GraphileConfig.Plugin = {